ptrr/dotfiles-2/README.md

 # Configurations for GNU/Linux

 These are some of the configuration files I use for my favourite programs on a GNU/Linux machine.
-The repo also includes some files related to my Debian setup.

 Sample of my current setup: